Current Conditions of the Northeast U.S. Shelf Ecosystem: Fall 2022 Update

 Sea Surface Temperature Trends for the First Half of the Year

-Average sea surface temperatures for the first half of 2021 continued at high levels in all ecoregions.
-In most areas, thermal conditions were the second warmest since the record high temperatures observed in 2012.
+Average sea surface temperatures for the first half of 2022 continued at high levels in all ecoregions.
+In Georges Bank, thermal conditions were the second warmest since the record-high temperatures observed in 2012.
 Spring temperatures in all areas appear to have experienced a change in level around the year 2010, increasing the mean temperature by 1°C.

-The distribution of sea surface temperature by ecoregions was generally above normal.
-However, monthly sea surface temperature imagery shows that temperatures were below normal in the Mid-Atlantic during the first few months of the year.
-The strongest temperature anomalies were observed in June in the Gulf of Maine and Georges Bank areas.
+The distributions of sea surface temperature by ecoregions were generally above normal.
+However, monthly sea surface temperature imagery shows that temperatures were below normal in the Mid-Atlantic during May.
+The strongest temperature anomalies were observed in Georges Bank area along its southern flank.

 Trends in Variability of Sea Surface Temperature for the First Half of the Year